cattsmall/thesis-website/proposal.md

 ##Statement

-Sexual activity has many benefits.
-Despite this fact, many people in America think negatively of sex.
-This perception is caused by a lack of positive information about sex in schools and online.
-Religion impacts law and education in America; many schools are taught an abstinence-centered sex education, and some states have banned sex toys.
+SenseU is a game that aims to help young Americans between the ages of 14 and 25 to become more confident in their bodies by understanding how sex works.
+Despite the fact that sexual activity has many benefits (including lower risk of mortality), many people in America think of sex as a negative activity.
+This perception is caused by a lack of positive information about sex in schools and on the internet.
+Religion, specifically Christianity, is a culprit to blame for America's poor relationship with sex.
+Many schools are taught an abstinence-centered education, and some states have banned adult toys.

-Religion also affects the way people think about sex.
-Even if their desires are considered normal by society, Christians and other religious people are more likely to self-prohibit when it comes to sex; this feeling is more pronounced in people who are homosexual and/or genderqueer.
-Many religious people feel tension between their sexuality and religious beliefs, and some even compartmentalize their lives to feel sexually fulfilled.
+Religion heavily affects the way people think about sex and their bodies.
+About 70% of young people interviewed in a study by the University of Nottingham said they referred to religion every day to make decisions, including about sex.
+Many religious texts have a negative or nonexistent view of sex.
+Religious people often feel tension between sex and their beliefs, and some even compartmentalize their lives to feel sexually fulfilled.
+Even if their desires are considered normal by society, religious people are more likely to self-prohibit when it comes to sex.
+This feeling is more pronounced in people who are not heterosexual or a part of the gender binary.

-Our complicated relationship with sex is influenced by centuries-old ideologies and rules.
-By unpacking these theories and misconceptions, we can improve our relationship with sex and in turn improve our health.
-People need more information about sex so they can make better decisions.
+America's complicated relationship with sex is influenced by centuries-old ideologies and rules.
+By unpacking these theories and misconceptions, players can improve the relationship with their own bodies.
+People need information about sex so they can become more confident and make better decisions.

 ##Project Video
 <div class="video-container">